pipegalera/starter-academic/content/post/credit-card-approval/index.md

     Accuracy with 70.0% of test data = 0.8426501035196687
     Accuracy with 80.0% of test data = 0.8351449275362319

 In the test above, the logistic regression is 8% more precise splitting 5% of test data and 95% of train data than using 80% of test data and 20% of train data.

-The more the test size, the less train data the algorithm has to being able to "learn" the patterns that lead to the target.
-Therefore, is less accurate is predicting the feeded data.
+The more the test size, the fewer train data the algorithm has to be able to "learn" the patterns that lead to the target.
+Therefore, is less accurate in predicting the fed data.

 Despite that, the cost of using most of the data to train the model in small datasets like this one is that it overfits the model and it performs worse predicting new data.
 It learns so well the patterns of the current data that, when you introduce new data with some variations in the features, the algorithm does not know how to classify it well.

-We will deal with overfitting with performing a GridSearch that uses a different approach to split the data.
+We will deal with overfitting by performing a GridSearch that uses a different approach to split the data.

 # 6. Modeling: GridSearchCV Logistic Regression

-Instead of seting a fix and unique split between the train and the test sample, the cross validation algorithm will do the split k times, applying the logistic regressions and the accuracy in every split.
+Instead of setting a fixed and unique split between the train and the test sample, the cross-validation algorithm will do the split k times, applying the logistic regressions and the accuracy in every split.

 The average accuracy of the k tries will be the 'total' model accuracy.

-This method prevents overfitting because there is always a different blind proportion of the data that the algorithm does not use for trainning.
-Every split, different datapoints for training and test set, introducing feature variations.
+This method prevents overfitting because there is always a different blind proportion of the data that the algorithm does not use for training.
+Every split, different data points for training and test set, introducing feature variations.

 We also will perform a little bit of "tuning" proposing several hyperparameters values that the algorithm can choose from and pick the best ones.

 Visual representation of every split/iteration.
-The dots are datapoints, and the colors the labels.
-In the image we can se 4 iteration or splits with the same 1-to-4 proportion of test-to-train (5 dots test, 15 dots train).
+The dots are data points and the red and green colors are the labels.
+In the image, we can see 4 iterations or splits with the same 1-to-4 proportion of test-to-train (5 dots test, 15 dots train).

 ![image from wikipedia](crossval.jpg)